matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    Not in this MSC but that can be considered in the future.
 1. _Why not Reddit-style single-letter type specifiers?
-That's almost as compact as a sigil, still pretty clearly conveys the type, and nicely avoids the confusion described in the previous question._
+That's almost as compact as a sigil, still pretty clearly conveys the type, and nicely avoids the singular vs. plural confusion._
    Reddit-style prefixes would eventually produce bigger ambiguity as primary notation; but they can be handy as shortcuts.
 As discussed further below, the current proposal provides enough space to define